bringauto/fleet-management-http-api/docs/tenants.md

 - if API key is provided, the list of accessible tenants is set to empty list, making them unrestricted.
 - otherwise, if OAuth authorization is used, the accessible tenants are extracted from the JWT token.
+- then, if the request does not contain JWT token containing the accessible tenants, an error is returned.

 ## Current tenant